Welcome to the Cell and Molecular Biology Ph.D. Program

-The Ph.D. in Biology with a concentration in Cell & Molecular Biology (CMB) prepares students for careers in research and training in an array of settings including academia, government, military, or the biotech sector.
+The Ph.D. in Cell and Molecular Biology (CMB) program prepares students for careers in research and training in an array of settings including academia, government, military, or the biotech sector.
 A structured curriculum includes core and elective coursework, specialized training in scientific writing and oral presentations, and cutting-edge dissertation research projects, which allow students to matriculate in an efficient and productive manner.
 Weekly seminars and lunches with invited speakers extend the scope of the training experience.
 The CMB Spring Symposium highlights student research progress each year.
 Specialized tracks are offered in Microbiology & Immunology and in Stem Cell Biology.
 Our program is supported by two vibrant research institutes, including the South Texas Center for Emerging Infectious Diseases (STCEID) and the San Antonio Cellular Therapeutics Institute (SACTI) and two weekly seminar series (CMB and STCEID) hosting world-renowned scientists with expertise in cell and molecular biology and/or microbiology and immunology.

 UTSA and San Antonio